NREL/jade/docs/source/singularity_containers.rst

    Here is a working example that you can put in your Dockerfile for use on NREL's HPC.

 .. warning:: This sets ``$PATH`` on the Docker container but not Singularity.
-You may still need to
-    append to the path inside your Singularity container.
+   You still need to append to the path inside your Singularity container.

 .. code-block:: docker